suntosh/CreateABlueprint/README.md

 Parameter  | Description
 ---- | ----
 Resource Pool  | This is already preacreated and should be allocated to you for choosing.
-Size | Provisioning applications and VMs through the API Image | hkjhkh
-Subnet | jlkjljl
+The ResourcePool indicates the combined hardware resources available for creating VM's.
+Size | Pre configured list of CPU, Memory and Storage sizes to chose from.
+Image | Precreated OS Images to choose from
+Subnet | The subnet that the VM should be a part of.
-Security | jkgjgjk
+Security | HyperGrid Agent installation script run configuration.
-Authentication | jhgjhghjg
+Authentication |
 Entitle | jkgjhgjhg
 Advanced | jhgjhgjhgjh